 A STA that supports NPCA operation is called an NPCA STA.
 An AP that supports NPCA operation is called an NPCA AP.
 A non-APAn[1550] NPCA STA shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
 A non-AP NPCA STA may enable the NPCA mode only if it is associated with an NPCA AP.
 It is TBD how the non-AP STA enables NPCA mode.

-Option 1:

-TGbn editor: please insert the following paragraphs after the 3 paragraph in Subclause 37.10 Non-primary channel access (NPCA) “An NPCA AP that has enabled NPCA operation shall include...”
+TGbn editor: please insert the following paragraph after the 3 paragraph in Subclause 37.10 Non-primary channel access (NPCA) “An NPCA AP that has enabled NPCA operation shall include...”

-[1551]An NPCA AP that has enabled NPCA mode shall indicate NPCA primary channel in the NPCA Primary Channel field of NPCA Operation Information field in its UHR Operation element.
+[1551]An NPCA AP that has enabled NPCA mode shall indicate the NPCA primary channel of the BSS in the NPCA Primary Channel field of the NPCA Operation Information field inthe UHR Operation element it transmits.

-Or

-Option 2:

-TGbn editor: please add the normative text of NPCA primary channel signaling in the 3 paragraph in Subclause 37.10 Non-primary channel access (NPCA) “An NPCA AP that has enabled NPCA operation shall include....”

-An NPCA AP that has enabled NPCA operation shall include the NPCA Operation Information field in its UHR Operation element and indicate NPCA primary channel, [1551] its NPCA switching delay and NPCA switch back delay respectively in the NPCA Primary Channel field, [1551] NPCA Switching Delay field and NPCA Switch Back Delay field of the TBD frames.

 TGbn editor: please insert the following sentence at the end of the 1 paragraph in Subclause 37.10 Non-primary channel access (NPCA) “It is TBD how the non-AP STA enables NPCA mode.”

-[1553]An NPCA AP shall set the NPCA Operation Information Present field to value 1 in its UHR Operation Parameters field to announce that it has enabled NPCA mode and value 0 otherwise.
+[1553]An NPCA AP shall set the NPCA Operation Information Present field to 1 in the UHR Operation Parameters field of the UHR Operation element it transmits to announce that it has enabled NPCA mode andto 0 otherwise.